On posets, monomial ideals, Gorenstein ideals and their combinatorics: Closure operators on upsets and monomial ideals

-There is a more interesting closure operator (though not with respect to the usual partial order) on monomial ideals that we will now discuss.
+There is a more interesting closure operator than the ones mentioned in the last remark in Section~\ref{sec:socle-IS} (though not relating to the usual partial order) on monomial ideals that we will now discuss.
 Since much of what we present can be stated more generally in terms of lattices and posets, we will derive most of what follows in terms of posets and then state what it means for monomial ideals of $R$.

 For a poset $P$ and an upset $U\subseteq P$ let